 The photos I selected for this post are reflections of water I admired during different trips near and far.

-de Alcántara Bridge over the calm river, Toledo Spain.
+This is Puente de Alcántara Bridge over the calm river, Toledo Spain.

 When I saw Patti’s prompt for Lens-Artist Photo Challenge: #13 Look Up.
 I know exactly what photos I have for this post.